High-Level Policy Conference

 Session 2: Storing clean hydrogen in Europe

 The REPowerEU strategy adopted by the European Commission in 2022 sets out the ambition to produce 10 million tonnes of renewable hydrogen by 2030.
-Such goal requires a massive effort from the whole sector, including technology scale up in hydrogen production, transport infrastructure and storage.
+Such a goal requires a massive effort from the whole sector, including technology scale up in hydrogen production, transport infrastructure and storage.
 Hydrogen long-term seasonal storage addresses the variability of renewable energy, improves grid flexibility, and supports a transition to a sustainable and balanced power system.
 Its ability to store large amounts of energy over extended periods makes it valuable for a reliable, resilient, and decarbonized energy system.

 Speakers